vergmanu/Concentration-/README.md

 This version requires the player to match up eight pairs of colors.
 Five attempts are granted and the player must find all the pairs before they run out of attempts.
 If the player is successful then a "YOU WIN!" message is displayed, otherwise they will see a message that reads "SORRY!
 GAME OVER."
-No worries though, just press Restart Game and try again!
+No worries though, just press Reset Game and try again!

 Technologies used: HTML, CSS, Javascript.